patricknoir/btc_sdk/docs/PrivateKey.md

 # Private Key

 A private key is a random number.
-It is a 256 bits (32 Bytes = Uint32) number.
+It is a 256 bits (32 Bytes) number.

 It is used as the source of a public key.